sham-devs/mcp-md-pdf/docs/MARKDOWN_COVERAGE.md

 ## Executive Summary

-The md-pdf-mcp converter supports **95% of CommonMark core features** and **80% of extended/GFM features**.
+The mcp-md-pdf converter supports **95% of CommonMark core features** and **80% of extended/GFM features**.
 All essential document elements (headings, formatting, lists, tables, code, quotes) are functional.
 Visual styling for code blocks and blockquotes is professionally enhanced with backgrounds and borders.

 ### Quick Stats